derme302/gh-pages-derme302/content/posts/2012-12-23-the-glass-is-falling-release.md

   - GameMaker
   - Games
 ---
-&#8216;The Glass is Falling&#8217; is a game, well more mini-game, that I&#8217;ve been working on in the background for the last week.
+&#8216;The Glass is Falling' is a game, well more mini-game, that I've been working on in the background for the last week.
 The goal of the game is simple, stop the glass from hitting the floor.
-It&#8217;s available now on the <a href="http://steamcommunity.com/sharedfiles/filedetails/?id=115103698&searchtext=" target="_blank">GM:S Steam Workshop</a>, so if you want to have a play before reading on go ahead!
+It's available now on the <a href="http://steamcommunity.com/sharedfiles/filedetails/?id=115103698&searchtext=" target="_blank">GM:S Steam Workshop</a>, so if you want to have a play before reading on go ahead!

 <div>
   <a href="http://derme.coffee/wp-content/uploads/2012/12/r10_22-12-12.png"><img class="aligncenter" src="http://derme.coffee/wp-content/uploads/2012/12/r10_22-12-12-224x300.png" alt="" width="238" height="320" border="0" /></a>